bbarni2020/Shareify/executable/README.md

 **Can't connect to localhost:6969?**
 - Check if another app is using port 6969
 - Try running as administrator/sudo

+**Linux: "error while loading shared libraries"?**
+- Shouldn't happen with StaticX but if it does, try `ldd shareify` to see what's missing
+- Worst case, build from source

 **Files not uploading?**
 - Make sure you have write permissions to the Shareify folder